Ten FAQs on sales promotions.

 A 20% money-off coupon for entrance to a visitor attraction can cost you very little.
 If the visitor has to produce the leaflet/coupon to gain a reduction, the response can be directly measured.
 The effectiveness of business gifts (such as pens and diaries) is harder to quantify.

-Sales promotions such as sales or money-off promotions should be capable of comparison with the same period last year or month.
-However, you need to take a broader view to gauge the effect on profitability - your sale may just have stocked up the buyer's larder in advance for goods they would have bought anyway.
+Sales promotions such as sales or money-off promotions can be measured and compared with the same period last year or month.
+However, you need to take a broader view to gauge the effect on profitability – an uplift in sales may be followed by a lull if your existing customers were going to buy the goods anyway and took advantage of the offer to buy early.

 On the other hand, customers brought to your premises by a promotion for one product may have spent more overall, by buying something else as well.